Picture this: one of your best team members starts missing deadlines, skipping meetings, and causing some friction with coworkers.

 2. Written warning

-3. Final warning or suspension
+3. Final warning or Performance Improvement Plan (PIP)

-4. Termination
+4. Termination (last resort)

 When it's time to talk to the employee, choose a private place and focus on the facts.